brentd09/Documents/RegEx/RegularExpressions_Explained.md

 # What are Regular Expressions

 <p>
-  Regular Expression or RegEx for short is a system for searching, matching and modifying text.
+  Regular Expression or RegEx for short is a system for searching, matching and potentially modifying text.
 RegEx has syntax rules that describe what text to match and this is called a RegEx pattern.

   Some of the rules of the syntax are shown below.